AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 The Preview mode renders the content as it will appear in the final output, enabling you to review the layout and formatting before publishing it.

-In addition to be able to see the position of each topic file within a map, it is desirable to view the map content in one consecutive flow.
+In addition to be able to view the position of each topic file within a map, it is desirable to view the map content in one consecutive flow.
 The Preview map feature allows you to view the entire content of the map file in a single click.
 You don't have to generate an output of the map file to view how the entire map will look like once published.
 You can simply access the map's preview and all topics and sub-maps are rendered in the form of a book.

 ![](images/map-editor-preview.png){width="800" align="left"}